sforest81/cn/source/publications/index.md

 \.
 Cen Sixian\*, Wen Chen, Shangfeng Chen, **Lin Wang**, Yuyun Liu, and Jingliang Huangfu, 2022: Weakened influence of the ENSO on the zonal shift of the South Asian High after the early 1980s, *International Journal of Climatology*, doi:10.1007/s00382-022-06220-5

 \.
-Gu Wei\*, Lijuan Chen, Yongguang Wang , Hui Gao, **Lin Wang**, and Yuyun Liu, 2022: Extreme precipitation over northern China in autumn 2021 and the joint contributions from the tropical and mid-latitude factors, *Advances in Climate Change Research*, doi:10.1016/j.accre.2022.11.008
+Gu Wei\*, Lijuan Chen, Yongguang Wang, Hui Gao, **Lin Wang**, and Yuyun Liu, 2022: Extreme precipitation over northern China in autumn 2021 and the joint contributions from the tropical and mid-latitude factors, *Advances in Climate Change Research*, doi:10.1016/j.accre.2022.11.008

 \.
 Bett E. Philip\*, Adam A. Scaife, Steven C. Hardiman, Hazel E. Thornton, Xiaocen Shen, **Lin Wang**, Bo Pang, 2023: Using large ensembles to quantify the impact of sudden stratospheric warmings on the North Atlantic Oscillation, *Weather and Climate Dynamics*, doi:/10.5194/wcd-2022-39